Sawn Timber

 For problems arising with the quality of pallet and packaging timber such as bluestain or white moulds, go to the page TREATMENTS/MOISTURE

-There is no single wood quality grading system in Euope, a surprising fact that frustrates those new to the industry and makes understanding the timber supply that much more difficult.
-If buying from British or Irish mills there is less of a problem, fewer species and no language problem helps but packaging timber buyers requiring large volumes from overseas are obliged to make their own ad-hoc arrangements with individual sawmills for future supply.
-They will need to agree acceptable visual quality, amount of wane, inclusion of weaker species, dimensions, accuracy of sawing, moisture content and any use of chemical antistain solutions.
+There is no single wood quality grading system in Europe, a surprising fact that frustrates those new to the industry and makes understanding timber supply that much more difficult.
+If buying from British or Irish mills there is less of a problem, due to fewer species and no language problem but packaging timber buyers requiring large volumes from overseas are obliged to make their own ad-hoc arrangements with individual sawmills for future supply.
+They will need to agree acceptable visual quality including - amount of wane, knots, inclusion of weak species, dimensions, accuracy of sawing, surface finish, moisture content and if the use of chemical antistain solutions is permitted.

 French maritime pine pallet boards